Saan Ka Man Naroroon (film): Plot

 Upon seeing Amanda, Miguel's memory suddenly returns, but when he tries to reach out to her, his distraught wife takes off.
 She throws away her wedding band and burns down the frame of the house that Miguel had been building for them.
 Ruben (Richard Quan), who has had his eye on Amanda since her singing days, takes the opportunity to go after her.
 When Miguel goes into town, he finds Amanda back to singing at the bar and now involved with Ruben.
 Miguel tries to talk to Amanda but she remains upset at him for not trying to find out who he was while she was able to find him.
 She refuses to accept him back into her life.
 A dejected Miguel returns to Cita.

 One day, Miguel finds the wedding band and wallet that Cita hid.
 When he confronts her, she says she did it because she loves him and begs him to stay.
 In the middle of their argument, Cita feels the baby coming.
 She gives birth to their child but dies soon after.
 With her last breath, Cita thanks Miguel for the time they had together.
-Miguel again returns to town and sees Amanda, who is now prostituting herself, saying she was always seen as trash anyways.
-Begging his Amanda for a second chance, Miguel admits that he did not search for who he was because he was weak and afraid of the life that he may have found.
+Miguel again returns to town and sees Amanda, who is now prostituting herself, saying she was always seen as trash anyway.
+Begging Amanda for a second chance, Miguel admits that he did not search for who he was because he was weak and afraid of the life that he may have found.
 Amanda exclaims that it is too late, she is ruined and past redemption, but Miguel promises that this time he will not leave her.
 Accepting each other for who they are, the couple reconcile to raise Miguel and Cita's child as their own.